krauseannelize/project-data-analysis/snack-attack-shack/log-data-transformation.md

       - customerStatus (sorted ascending by customerStatus)
       - customerName (sorted descending by Total Revenue).
     - Values:
-      - Total Revenue: Sum of revenue.
+      - Total Revenue: SUM of revenue.
-      - Order Count: Max of orderCount.
+      - Order Count: MAX of orderCount.
       - AVG Revenue: Calculated field to calculate the average revenue per number of orders with formula: `=SUM(revenue)/MAX(orderCount)`.
       - Frequency: Calculated field to calculate the order frequency by getting the average days between order with the formula: `=ROUND(SUM(sinceLastOrder)/IF(MAX(orderCount)=1,1,MAX(orderCount)-1))`.
 I subtract 1 to exclude the first order that does not have a gap.
       - Elapsed: Calculated field to calculate the time that has elapsed since customer's last order and the end of range 30 April 2024 with formula: `=DATE(2024,4,30) - MAX(orderDate)`.